hamxiaoz/10x-developer/javascript.md

     ```
 - `function.length` required params length
 - `funnction.apply(scope, paramsArr)`
+- `protottype.call(scope, param1, param2)` the fundamental difference is that call() accepts an argument list, while apply() accepts a single array of arguments.
 - Arguments are always copied **by value**.
 Even if the type is reference.

     ```js